SimMarkt/PLC_Meth/README.md

 BIOENERGY (13.-14.09.), Karlsruhe, 2021

 ---

 ## Acknowledgments

-This project was funded by the German *Federal Ministry for Economic Affairs and Climate Action* within the **Power-to-Biogas** project (Project ID: 03KB165).
+This project was part of the Energie Campus Nürnberg project (EnCN<sup>2</sup> Speicher A TP SP3; funded by the Bavarian State Government) and the **Power-to-Biogas** project (Project ID: 03KB165; funded by the German Federal Ministry for Economic Affairs and Climate Action).

 ---